dfitzpatrick/nicosanma/readme.md

 Example: DSN=postgresql://postgres:postgres@localhost:5434

 `PATREON_TOKEN` - Patreon Creators Token for Background Tasks

+`PATREON_CLIENT_ID` - The client id for your Patreon Account

+`PATREON_SECRET` - The secret for your Patreon Account.

+`UPSCALE_TOKEN` - The Token that is passed to the DunGen API for Upscaling authentication

 ### Optional Environment Variables
 `PRODUCTION_DATABASE_NAME` - Postgresql Database Name for Regular Operations (Defaults to nicodb)